svdoever/svdoever.github.io/src/pages/XM_Cloud_SxaStarter.md

 title: Running the XM Cloud SXA Starter on your local machine
 published: true
 date: '2022-10-18'
-spoiler: Sitecore Sitecore JavaScript Rendering SDK comes with a new headless SXA starter that is only useable for XM Cloud, no access to XM Cloud?
+spoiler: The Sitecore JavaScript Rendering SDK comes with a new headless SXA starter that is only useable for XM Cloud, no access to XM Cloud?
 No problem!
 Lets run it locally...
 description: XM Cloud locally with the headless SXA starter.
 tags: xmcloud, docker, sitecore
 canonical_url: https://www.sergevandenoever.nl/... - link for the canonical version of the content